Neutrino emission from dark matter annihilation/decay in light of cosmic $e^{\pm}$ and $\bar{p}$ data: Production and propagation of and

 where $\Gamma_{\rm tot}=\sum_{i=H,He}n_i\,\sigma_i\,v$ is the destruction rate of CRs through interaction with ISM in the thin gas disk with half height $h\approx 0.1$ kpc, ${\rm d}E/{\rm d}t$ is the energy loss rate, and $q({\bf x},E)$ is the source function.
 The solutions for electrons/positrons and antiprotons are presented in the Appendix.
 More details about the propagation processes and the solutions of propagation equation can be found in Refs. \cite{Maurin:2001sj,Maurin:2006hy,Maurin:2006ps,Lavalle:2006vb, Lavalle:1900wn}.

 For the propagation parameters, we use the medium (referred as ``MED'') set of parameters which is derived through fitting the observational B/C data given in Ref. \cite{Donato:2003xg}, i.e., $D_0=0.0112$ kpc$^{2}$~Myr$^{-1}$, $\delta=0.70$, $V_{\rm c}$=$12$ km s$^{-1}$ and the height of the diffusive halo $L=4$ kpc.
+Note that it has been pointed out that the ``MED'' setting of parameters is a bit out of the most recent data \cite{Simet:2009ne,DiBernardo:2009ku}.
+However, because the propagation parameters are generally more sensitive to the secondary-primary ratio (e.g., B/C and sub-Fe/Fe) and radiactive-stable isotope ratio (e.g., $^{10}$Be/$^9$Be and $^{26}$Al/$^{27}$Al), instead of the electron and positron data which are most concerned here, we will take the ``MED'' parameters as benchmark model in this study.
+The other two typical settings of parameters, ``MIN'' and ``MAX'', are discussed as systematic uncertainties.
+For the determination of propagation parameters using the MCMC method one can refer to Refs. \cite{Putze:2008ps,Putze:2010zn, Trotta:2010mx}.